Kamaleshwaran-Valarmathi/BabylonBoxExtruder/README.md

 # How to Use
 - Click on any face of the 3D box to select it.
 The selected face will be coloured with a blue highlight.
-- Move the cursor (pointer) to resize the selected face.
+- With the second click, move the cursor (pointer) to resize the selected face.
 The box will expand or contract based on the cursor movement.
 - Release the mouse button to complete the resizing action.

 # Resetting the Scene